Prerelease:The Legend of Zelda: Majora's Mask

 Takumi Kawagoe was pulled away from a project to become the cutscene director, Mitsuhiro Takano was the script director, Kenta Usui was the dungeon director, and Yoichi Yamada was the director of system management.[2]
 In total, the project ended up with six directors for the foundation and game design with additional directors beyond that.[2]

 By the time the team had fully formed, they had a staff of 30-50 people, which was a small team for a Zelda game and required everyone to work overtime.[2]
-Once the directors' visions were solidified after months of planning, they each split to work on their individual section.[2]
+Once the directors' visions were solidified after 2 or 3 months of planning, they each split to work on their individual section.[2]
 Because so much of the staff was comprised of former Ocarina of Time team members, they were able to work independently with a common end-goal in mind.[2]

 The game is filled with little winks from the development team, and one of the biggest inside jokes revolves around the festival tower that the carpenters are building in Clock Town's main plaza.
 The workers constantly wonder if they'll ever finish the job on time, and their musings are actually thinly-veiled reflections revealing the programmers' anxiety to finish developing the game according to schedule.